Crypto Times Logo Black

 The Kapllani expose is the latest in a series of ZachXBT investigations that have systematically mapped the social engineering ecosystem targeting crypto holders.
 The attack vector—which relies on psychological manipulation rather than technical exploits, typically by impersonating exchange support staff or hardware wallet providers—has produced the largest individual crypto thefts of both 2025 and 2026.

-In August 2024, the Greavys/Wiz/Box crew stole $243 million from a single Genesis creditor by impersonating Google and Gemini support.
+The federal complaint’s reference to “Trezor” in the March 14 messages suggests this attack followed the dominant playbook: impersonating hardware wallet support to convince victims to reveal seed phrases or approve malicious transactions.
 In January 2026, a separate social engineering attack stole $282 million in BTC and LTC, with funds rapidly converted to Monero.
 In March 2026, a Kraken user lost $18.2 million through a similar social engineering scheme, with funds laundered via Thorchain.

 Disclaimer: The information researched and reported by The Crypto Times is for informational purposes only and is not a substitute for professional financial advice.
 Investing in crypto assets involves significant risk due to market volatility.
 Always Do Your Own Research (DYOR) and consult with a qualified Financial Advisor before making any investment decisions.